To participate in leagues, please

 • A player can be in only 1 league per pool.
 To play in multiple leagues, set up another player.

 If your league ends in a tie, the tiebreaker entry that is closest to the total points scored in the last game of the pool, wins the league.

-League members still compete on the overall pool leaderboard on the home page as well as their own league leaderboard.
+League members still compete on the All Players pool leaderboard on the home page as well as their own league leaderboard.

 Poolsbyround's leagues offer the ultimate pick'em game strategy.
 When using the default settings, the site is designed to balance the value of each pick.

 Underdogs and Favorites